Omycron83/Notes/Life-Meta/GZCL Upper-Lower UHF Review.md

 The T1 lifts chosen for Pull are BB Rows and Pullups, with the latter being bodyweight and for reps.

 ### T1 Progression:
 In the spirit of GZCLLP, I did Dynamic Double Progression between 1 and 3 reps with a total of at least 10 reps for the T1 lifts (besides pull-ups).
+Each session